Enterprise Architecture Benefits

 It makes sense to organize and control working with the enterprise architecture in any organization.
 And this can be done at various levels of maturity.

-Compliant to Dragon1, at the first level of maturity, the organization recognizes there is an architecture (more architectures) present in the organization and that it pays off by making it tangible and using it to guide change and innovation.
+Compliant to Dragon1, at the first level of maturity, the organization recognizes an architecture (more architectures) present in the organization.
+It pays off by making it tangible and using it to guide change and innovation.

 1. Maturity Level 1 EA products